ergo-services/ergo/docs/advanced/debugging.md

 ## Observer Integration

-The [Observer](https://docs.ergo.services/tools/observer) tool provides a web interface for inspecting running nodes.
+The [Observer](../extra-library/applications/observer.md) application embeds into a node and provides a web interface for inspecting it and the rest of the cluster.
 While not strictly a debugging tool, it complements profiler-based debugging by providing:

 - Real-time process list with state and mailbox sizes
 - Application and supervision tree visualization